-Rare early regional map of France, extending form Isle D'Oleron to the Seure River and Lusson, centered on Isle de Re.
+Rare early regional map of France, extending from Isle D'Oleron to the Seure River and Lusson, centered on Isle de Re and La Rochelle.

 The map includes multiple sailing vessels and an ornate compass rose.